 "Paterson Historical Society – 50th Anniversary 1974-2024"

-Our Society has released a new book "Paterson Historical Society – 50th Anniversary 1974-2024" by Robyn Dunlop to mark 50 years of operation.
+Our Society has released a new book "Paterson Historical Society – 50th Anniversary 1974-2024" by Dr. Robyn Dunlop to mark 50 years of operation.
 The 52-page book includes sections on the Aboriginal presence in the Paterson Valley, creation of the Courthouse Museum, publications, the work of volunteers and many other interesting facets of the 50 years of activities.
 It is available as a free e-book using the following link download e-book.

 "Gresford to Carrabolla – People and Places"